Effective Home Remedies for Hernias

 How does it work?
 After all, apple cider vinegar is an acid!

 Believe it or not, apple cider vinegar alkalinizes the body.
-Thus, it neutralizes the acidity caused by the hernia.
+Thus, it neutralizes the acidity caused by a Hernia Diaphragm.

 - For this remedy, mix 2 teaspoons of undiluted apple cider vinegar in a glass of warm water.